![]() | ![]() | ![]() | ![]() | ![]() |

 Each undergraduate in our lab develops and executes their own independent project.
 These projects result in posters, presentations, and published papers.

-Click on the pictures below to read more about our students' projects.
+Click on some of the pictures below to read more about our students' projects.

 2017-2018